hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_codecs.md

 [8:59:20](#2DTyfTvn-41vb36RFD9JFXmOr7oa8oQS04xi3NvHHIg) <rebolek (Boleslav B≈ôezovsk√Ω)>:
 > Goal here is to present it to reducers in the simplest form possible.
 Form that'll be pleasant to work with.

-Those are two goals and they can be opposite Ì†ΩÌ∏â
+Those are two goals and they can be opposite üòâ

 [9:02:34](#EcvqoklJGhAwzZQYp-pNBR6_Dgsz-bmp0Yj3-yXCBW8) <rebolek (Boleslav B≈ôezovsk√Ω)>:
 Yes, I‚Äôve (ab)used this in an older version of Redis scheme which also uses #":" delimiter (by convention, you can actually use whatever you want).